gggbbb1/apm_ws/src/mav_drone_localization/README.md

 * exposes services about ```FromLL and ToLL``` - takes lat lon to map and vice versa.

 ## important points:
-- the sensor msgs ariving **cant be with the same timestamp!!!!!**. the delta between msgs is a divider and therefore all of the data explodes.
 - to get higher stream of mavlink msgs, the QGC/MP is fighting against you. need to enter application settings and set - ```[V] all values are set from vehicle params``` - set parameters: SR0_*
 - the ```reject...``` parameters are defalut to ```double::max()``` if unspecified
 - in the risetime of the ardupilot, the temperature builds until its stable. ~30 sec.